Quantitative and empirical demonstration of the Matthew effect in a study of career longevity

-Career longevity is the fundamental metric that determines the overall legacy of an employee because other measurable contributions are related to the career length.
+Career longevity is a fundamental metric that influences the overall legacy of an employee because for most individuals the measure of success is intrinsically related, although not perfectly correlated, to his/her career length.
 Common experience in most professions indicates that time is required for colleagues to gain faith in a newcomer's abilities.
-Qualitatively, the acquisition of new opportunities mimics a standard positive feedback mechanism (known in various fields as Malthusian growth, preferential attachment, the ratchet effect, and the Matthew {\it ``rich get richer"} effect \cite{MatthewII, Matthew, MatthewIII}), which endows greater rewards to individuals who are more accomplished than to individuals who are less accomplished.
+Qualitatively, the acquisition of new opportunities mimics a standard positive feedback mechanism (known in various fields as Malthusian growth, cumulative advantage, preferential attachment, a reinforcement process, the ratchet effect, and the Matthew {\it ``rich get richer"} effect \cite{MatthewII}), which endows greater rewards \cite{ColeCole} to individuals who are more accomplished than to individuals who are less accomplished.

+Here we use career position as a proxy for individual accomplishment, so that the positive feedback captured by the Matthew effect is related to increasing career position.
+There are also other factors that result in selective bias, such as the ``relative age effect", which has been used to explain the skewed birthday distributions in populations of athletes.
+Several studies find that being born in optimal months provides a competitive advantage to the older group members with respect to the younger group members within a cohort, resulting in a relatively higher chance of succeeding for the older group members, consistent with the Matthew effect.
+This relative age effect is found at several levels of competitive sports ranging from secondary school to the professional level \cite{RAFsoccer,RAFsport}.

-In this paper we study the everyday topic of career longevity, and reveal surprising complexity arising from competition within social environments.
-We develop an exactly solvable stochastic model, which predicts the functional form of the probability density function (pdf) $P(x)$ of career longevity $x$ in competitive professions.
-The underlying stochastic process depends on only two parameters, $\alpha$ and $x_{c}$.
+In this paper we study the everyday topic of career longevity, and reveal surprising complexity arising from the generic competition within social environments.
+We develop an exactly solvable stochastic model, which predicts the functional form of the probability density function (pdf) $P(x)$ of career longevity $x$ in competitive professions, where we define career longevity as the final career position $x$ after a given time duration $T$ corresponding to the termination time of the career.
+Our stochastic model depends on only two parameters, $\alpha$ and $x_{c}$.
 The first parameter, $\alpha$, represents the power-law exponent that emerges from the pdf of career longevity.
-This parameter is intrinsically related to the rate {\it early in the career} during which professionals establish their reputations and secure future opportunities.
-The second parameter, $x_{c}$, is a time scale which distinguishes newcomers from veterans.
+This parameter is intrinsically related to the progress rate early in the career during which professionals establish their reputations and secure future opportunities.
+The second parameter, $x_{c}$, is an effective time scale which distinguishes newcomers from veterans.